Ghazipur district: Early history

 The district has derived its name from its headquarters town of Ghazipur.
-It was during the reign of Harsha, a Chinese pilgrim known with the name of Hiuen–T- Sang came to the district.
-And in his days the place was known as Chen- Chu interpreting in English as the Kingdom of the lord of ‘Battles’ which has been given various nomenclatures like Yudhpatipura, Yudharanpura, Garzapatipura and the last one probably who the modern Ghazipur as adopted by Lord Cunninghum.
-The Chinese pilgrim Hiuen-T-Sang had stated that a stupa was erected by Ashoka in the memory of Buddha who had been here in the district.
+It was during the reign of Harsha, a Chinese pilgrim known with the name of Xuanzang came to the district.
+And in his days the place was known as Chen- Chu interpreting in English as the Kingdom of the lord of 'Battles' which has been given various nomenclatures like Yudhpatipura, Yudharanpura, Garzapatipura and the last one probably who the modern Ghazipur as adopted by Lord Cunninghum.
+The Chinese pilgrim Xuanzang had stated that a stupa was erected by Ashoka in the memory of Buddha who had been here in the district.
 Regarding the nomenclature of Ghazipur there has also been a version that it has its derivation from the word "Ghadi", who happened to be a Hindu king in the 9th century the original name of the place was Gadhipura.
 But, Gandhipura was located little far from the present city of Ghazipur.

 According to one story Raja Mandhata was said to have been an heir (descendant) of Prithvi Raj of Delhi and was suffering from a skin disease and wanted to get rid of the affliction by bathing in the tank at Kathot.
 He did take bath under the direction of Brahmins and cured sometimes later.
 After overcoming his disease he settled in Ghazipur and built a fort.
 Subsequently, his nephew and his successors seized a Muslim girl whose mother got worried for her daughter and as a measure for the safety of her daughter, she appealed to the sultan of Delhi, with the result that a band of forty ghazis under the headship of Ghazi Saiyad Mausaud reached Kathot and captured the fort and slew Raja Mandhata and his nephew.
 Thus the Ghazis got charge of the area and where Masud is supposed traditionally to have founded a city in 1330 commemorating his newly acquired title of Malik-Us-Sadal Ghazi.
 He established a new city near to the old Gandhipura and the place got name Ghazipur.

 The region covered by the present district of Ghazipur once formed part of the ancient kingdom of Kashi, a famous centre of Aryan civilization.
 The ancient history of Ghazipur can, therefore, be pieced out from that of Kashi.
 Archaeological finds of Saidpur–Aurihar and Bhitri also proved that it is related to an oldest time.
-The Chinese pilgrim Hiuen- T-Sang (630 to 644) visited and described this place.
+The Chinese pilgrim Xuanzang (630 to 644) visited and described this place.
 A legend states that the Jamadagani Rishi lived near to the present day Zamania town with his wife.
 According to the Mahabharat, Haihaya king Kartivirya came to residence of Jamadagni Rishi, after hospitality, he had taken Kamdhenu by force, but Parshuram son of Jamadagani Rishi overcome him and Kamdhenu was recovered.
 Kartivirya offered a sacrifice in atonement of his sin.